curl/everything-curl/libcurl-http/responses.md

 # HTTP responses

-Every HTTP request includes a HTTP response.
-A HTTP response is a set of metadata and a response body, where the body can occasionally be zero bytes and thus nonexistent.
-A HTTP response will however always have response headers.
+Every HTTP request includes an HTTP response.
+An HTTP response is a set of metadata and a response body, where the body can occasionally be zero bytes and thus nonexistent.
+An HTTP response will however always have response headers.

 The response body will be passed to the [write